 - Sharing yoga practices that focus on receiving inspiration from the animal kingdom for our approach to life; on connecting with our fellow earthly inhabitants and our own animal nature; and on fostering ever more compassion towards and awareness of animals in society

-- Sharing an annual face-to-face training (and online training throughout the year) with yoga teachers and practitioners who wish to delve deeply into the animal element in yoga
+- Sharing face-to-face training (and online training throughout the year) with yoga teachers and practitioners who wish to delve deeply into the animal element in yoga

 - Sharing yoga practices that are rooted in the yamas and niyamas (yogic teachings) and their application to the entire animal kingdom within society